AngularClass/form-errors/README.md

 # AngularClass Form Errors
 > A component that is designed to show and hide messages based on the state of a key/value object.

+1.x.x uses the old form api
+2.x.x uses the new forms api

 # Install
 ```bash
 npm install @angularclass/form-errors --save